Amsterdam tourist office

 De Ruyterkade 5

-Apart from the Amsterdam office, there is the National Board of Holland Tourism, which is especially useful if you plan to visit any of the tourist attractions beyond Amsterdam, like the windmills, castles or the tulip gardens.
+Apart from the Amsterdam office, there is also the National Board of Holland Tourism, which may be useful if you plan to visit any of the many tourist attractions out of Amsterdam, other old cities, museums in Haarlem, The Hague and Rotterdam, Dutch castles or the tulip gardens.